-Junior and Senior Infants made picture frames to display photographs of the finished pieces supermarkets to see how much people actually knew about Fairtrade and to raise awareness of it.
+• Junior and Senior Infants made picture frames to display photographs of the finished pieces

 Each class also began using a compost bin for recycling things that could not be used in our fashion project.
 Boxes were placed in each classroom to put leftovers in that could be used again.
 We held an eco-friendly poster competition to promote recycling.
 All posters had to be created from recycled items.